 size, or smaller than normal.
 They also can detect low red blood cell counts and cells

 with an uneven distribution of hemoglobin, which causes them to look like a bull's-eye

 Blood tests also can measure the amount of iron in the blood, evaluate hemoglobin,

 and test a child's DNA for abnormal hemoglobin genes.

-sampling, which takes place about 11 weeks into pregnancy and involves removing
+which takes place about 11 weeks into pregnancy and involves removing a tiny piece

-which is usually done about 16 weeks into the pregnancy and involves removing a sample
+is usually done about 16 weeks into the pregnancy and involves removing a sample of

 The amount of treatment that alpha thalassemia requires depends on how severe the